starfederation/datastar/sdk/README.md

 #### RFC 7386 JSON Merge Patch Behavior

-MergeSignals follows RFC 7386 JSON Merge Patch specification:
+PatchSignals follows RFC 7386 JSON Merge Patch specification:

 * **Adding/Updating**: Properties in the patch object will be added to or update existing signals
 * **Removing**: Properties set to `null` in the patch object will **remove** the corresponding signal from the signals